Ibrahim Osman (footballer, born 2004)

-Ibrahim Osman (born 29 November 2004) is a Ghanaian professional footballer who plays as a winger for Ligue 1 club Auxerre, on loan from club Brighton & Hove Albion.
+Ibrahim Osman (born 29 November 2004) is a Ghanaian professional footballer who plays as a winger for club Brighton & Hove Albion, and the Ghana national team.

 Club career

+FC Nordsjælland

 Osman joined Danish side Nordsjælland in early 2023 from the Right to Dream Academy in Ghana.
 He made his debut in February 2023, coming on as a substitute for compatriot Ernest Nuamah in a 4–2 win over OB.

+Brighton & Hove Albion

 On 10 February 2024, it was announced that Osman would sign a five-year contract with Premier League club Brighton & Hove Albion.
 The Seagulls paid a reported £16 million transfer fee.

+Feyenoord (loan)

 On 15 August 2024, Osman joined Eredivisie club Feyenoord on a season-long loan.

+Auxerre (loan)

 Osman joined Ligue 1 club Auxerre on 8 July 2025 on a one-year loan deal.

+Birmingham City (loan)

+On 19 January 2026, Osman was recalled from his loan at Auxerre and signed on loan for the remainder of the season at EFL Championship club Birmingham City.